subaisara/DSND_Project1/README.md

 - bestplace.jpg - photo included in the jupyter notebook.

 ## summary of the results of the analysis
 The analysis answered all of th 3 questions.
+You can check this blog for more details on my analysis: https://subaiesara.medium.com/airbnb-seatle-smart-trip-tips-dbf8c31821c6